 Dave holds an HBA in Philosophy and a Post-Graduate Diploma in Professional Writing from the University of Victoria.

-Sarah joined the College in September 2016, with over 25 years of experience in public post-secondary education.
+Sarah joined the College in September 2016, and has over 30 years of experience in public post-secondary education.
 Previously, she was the Executive Director, Simon Fraser University International, providing strategic leadership in the development of international partnerships, initiatives, projects and programs.
 She also served as the Director, University Curriculum and Institutional Liaison, in the office of the Vice President Academic at SFU.
 Sarah began her career in Student Affairs, and held roles in those areas at both SFU and the University of B.C., working in planning and policy, student retention and academic affairs, and strategic projects.